Gleethos/neureka/src/main/java/README.md

 # Code Conventions #

-The code of this project deviates slightly from official or common coding conventions as one would recognize them in typical Java code.
-These deviations boil down to just 3 simple rules which were chosen purposefully and are in no way to be mistaken with arbitrariness, or a lack of thought.
+The code in this project adheres to 3 simple code convention rules which were chosen to maximize readability.
-To the contrary, the code of this project borrows carefully chosen conventions which are standard practice in other languages, namely : C#, C++ and Python.

 ---